lenymo/glennmccomb-com/content/articles/how-to-build-custom-hugo-pagination.md

 </ul>
 {{< /highlight >}}

-This will output page numbers and it's a good start, but we should let our users know which page they're on.
+This outputs page numbers and it's a good start, but we should let our users know which page they're on.

-Here I've added an active class to the list item.
+Here I've added an active class to the list item which will appear only on the current page.

 {{< highlight html >}}
 <li class="pagination__item{{ if eq . $paginator }} pagination__item--current{{ end }}">
 {{< /highlight >}}

-Let's zero in on that <code>if</code> statement.
+Let's zero in on that Hugo <code>if</code> statement.

 {{< highlight html >}}
 {{ if eq . $paginator }} pagination__item--current{{ end }}
 {{< /highlight >}}

 Firstly, it's important to understand that in Hugo, when you're within a range function, the <code>.</code> is roughly equivalent to <code>this</code> in JavaScript.
-It is the value of the current item in the loop.
+It refers to the current item in the loop.
 You can learn more about [context in Hugo here](https://gohugo.io/templates/introduction/#context-aka-the-dot).

 In this case <code>$paginator</code> will be equal to whatever page the user is currently viewing.
-When output, it's actual value is "Pager 1" if you're on page one.
-Similarly, the page item within the loop &mdash; represented by <code>.</code> &mdash; has the value of "Pager X" while <code>range</code> iterates through "X" number of pages.
+When output, its actual value is "Pager 1" if you're on page one.
+Similarly, the page item within the loop &mdash; represented by <code>.</code> &mdash; has the value of "Pager 1" or "Pager 2".

-So in other words: "if the current loop item is the same as the current page we're on... add a class."

-Great, that's looking better.

 ### Next and previous page links